Justin Bieber’s Mother Erased Him From Her Twitter Bio Following His Quick Engagement To Hailey Baldwin

 — Nette ???????? (@Our_Justinxo) July 21, 2018

-Fans will remember that Selena Gomez’s mother, Mandy Teefey, was not thrilled when her daughter and Bieber got back together the last time around as she didn’t approve of him.
+Fans will remember that Selena Gomez’s mother, Mandy Teefey, was not thrilled when her daughter and Bieber got back together the last time around, as she didn’t approve of him.
 So have the tables turned with Mallette not approving of Baldwin, or is she just a concerned parent who feels her son might be rushing into something he’s not prepared for?